Toyota, Aichi

 Toyota (豊田市, Toyota-shi), formerly known as Koromo, is a city in Aichi Prefecture, Japan.
 As of 1 October 2019, the city had an estimated population of 426,162 and a population density of 464 people per km2.
 The total area was 918.32 sqkm.
-It is located about 35 minutes from Nagoya by way of the Meitetsu Toyota Line.
+It is located about 50 minutes from Nagoya by way of the Meitetsu Toyota Line.

-Several of Toyota Motor Corporation's manufacturing plants, including the Tsutsumi plant, are located here.
+Several of Toyota Motor Corporation's manufacturing plants, including the Tsutsumi plant, are located there.
 The longstanding ties between the Toyota Motor Corporation and the town of Toyota, formerly known as Koromo (挙母市, Koromo-shi), gave the town its current name.
 The city's flag (and seal), is a unicursal hexagram.

 Geography

 Toyota is located in north-central Aichi Prefecture, and is the largest city in the prefecture in terms of area.
 The city area is mountainous to the north, with peaks averaging around 1000 feet (328 m) in height along its northern border with Nagano and Gifu Prefectures.
-Much of the mountainous northern portion of the city is within the Aichi Kōgen Quasi-National Park.
+Much of the mountainous northern portion of the city is within Aichi Kōgen Quasi-National Park.

-Toyota is within a two-hour drive of Nagoya.
+Toyota is within a two hour drive of Nagoya.